Transipedia/countTags/README.md

 Use option '-i' to specify the tag file
 You can provide the tags file via the standard input by using '-i -' as filename.
+If you file is gziped or using other compression format, uncrompress the file with the right and pass to countTags via the pipe and option '-i -'.

 All tags must have at least the K-mer length, if too short, tags are discarded.
 The maximum authorize tag length is 32bp.